 Probability Card Game

-Guessing the likelihood of an event is an important concept and this game is the perfect way to learn it!
-Probability is all about chances and is a fundamental math concept that your child will encounter again and again.
+Being able to guess the likelihood of an event is a useful skill and this probability card game is the perfect way to learn it!
+In order to determine the likelihood of an event happening you must understand probability.
+Although it can be a tricky concept, the most important thing to emphasize is that probability is all about chances.
+What's more, it's a fundamental math concept that your child will encounter again and again.
 She might as well get a firm handle on it now.

 What You Need: